alban-gerome/adobe-analytics/duckface.md

 * change - fires when a drop-down menu or a set of radio buttons was clicked
 * click - does what it says on the tin, I would use it for links, buttons and checkboxes mostly

 These 3 events should cover 99% of your tracking needs.
-If we simulate a click on a link and that link is tracked, we will have a JSON representing the decoded tracking request for that link when it is clicked in script output.
+If we fire a click on a link and that link is tracked, we will have a JSON representing the decoded tracking request for that link when it is clicked in script output.
 If that link would result in a new page to load, you will stay on the same page.
-We only simulate the click, this also does not result in Adobe server calls either.
+We stop the click but sometimes, some pages may display a lightbox or reveal a tab that was previousy hidden.

+I send all the tracking request to a dummy reporting suite, let's hope nobody has a reporting suite called "duckface".
+Feel free to change that to your own testing reporting suite id if you are slightly paranoid and want to see the requests in the pages and custom link reports.

 [Back to the table of contents](#Table-of-contents)